Best Deodorant for Men Review – Top 5 Sweetest List for November, 2022 with Buying Guide

 Obviously, the smell (or lack of one) matters.
 A lot.
 But purchasing a deodorant based simply on the name or description of its scent isn’t the greatest idea, since the smell may clash with or overpower your preferred cologne (if you wear one).
 It’s better to wear your cologne to the store and sniff the product, so you can be sure you’re making a choice you won’t regret.

 If you have a sensitivity to fragrances, be aware that “unscented” deodorants still have artificial fragrances that are used to mask their smell.
 A “fragrance-free” product is what you’ll need.
-And if you have sensitive skin, you’ll have to check the ingredient list to see if there’s one that you know your skin won’t tolerate, go through a trial-and-error process, or go with a natural deodorant.
+And if you have sensitive skin, you’ll have to check the ingredient list to see if there’s one that you know your skin won’t tolerate, go through a trial-and-error process, or go with one of the many natural deodorants available for men.
 One more piece of advice: “clinical-strength” products do actually work better but they’re also more likely to cause you to break out, and may also be more likely to stain your shirt.

 The other major factors to consider are also obvious.
 How long an application will last, and whether the deodorant is roll-on, stick, gel or spray (the latter is better for those with lots of underarm hair), will determine how it fits with your preferences and lifestyle.